-- 1. Move the O/Manual/Auto switch on the control panel to the O (off) position. - 2.
+- 1. Press the O button to switch to the Off mode. - 2.
 Turn off or remove AC power from the battery charger. - 3.
 Remove the negative (-) battery cable from the generator set starting battery.

 Mechanical Inspection

 With the generator set stopped, check for loose belts and fittings, leaking gaskets and hoses, or any signs of mechanical damage.
 If any problems are found, have them corrected immediately.